Géraud de Cordemoy

 The final of the six discourses which make up the Discernement addresses the question of the distinction between the mind and the body, as well as an argument that the existence of the mind is better known than the existence of the body (but note: not that the nature of the former is better known than the nature of the latter, as Descartes had claimed) and a glossary of the affects of the mind, the body, and the mind-body union.
 Cordemoy’s first argument for the distinction begins by listing a number of features of bodies, and contrasts this with a list of features of minds.
 Seeing that what is most fundamental to body is absent from the list of properties of the mind, and vice versa, he concludes that we thus “have reason to judge that they are two completely different things” (1968, 153).

-Cordemoy employs a second argument for the distinction, one which, while much less rigorous than Descartes', follows in spirit the argument from the Discourse on Method by appealing to doubt: “I even see that when I wish to doubt everything that I know when I think of bodies, I am not able at the same time to doubt my thought.
+Cordemoy employs a second argument for the distinction, one which, while much less rigorous than Descartes’, follows in spirit the argument from the Discourse on Method by appealing to doubt: “I even see that when I wish to doubt everything that I know when I think of bodies, I am not able at the same time to doubt my thought.
 For let it be false, if you will, that there are any bodies in the world; it cannot be that there are no thoughts, inasmuch as I would be thinking.
 How could I believe that my thought might be the same thing that I call ‘body’?
-I can suppose that there aren't any bodies, and I cannot suppose that I do not think, the supposition itself being a thought.
+I can suppose that there aren’t any bodies, and I cannot suppose that I do not think, the supposition itself being a thought.
 Thus I know firstly that the soul, or that which thinks, is different from the body” (1968, 153).
-As stated, this argument is clearly a fallacious employment of Leibniz’ Law (what is called the masked man fallacy).
-Cordemoy argues in a very similar way that he can be assured of his—that is, his mind's—existence, while the existence of his body, as well as all other bodies, must be taken as an article of faith.
+Cordemoy goes on to argue along similar lines that he can be assured of the existence of his mind, but that the existence of his body, and all other bodies, must be taken as an article of faith.